hsawant/ice_device_drivers/EvitaXL/README.txt

 TO-DO:

-The method isValidIncomingMessage() defined in EvitaXL.h has not been implemented in either EvitaXL.cpp or EvitaFail.cpp.
+The method isValidIncomingMessage() defined in EvitaXL.h has not been implemented in either EvitaXL.cpp.
 This method was intended to be used to determine whether or not a received "slow" message is well-structured and contains the correct checksum.

 Incorporate functionality which allows users to set the sample rate (every sample, every other, every 3rd, etc.) they would like for each particular realtime data value that they are collecting.